How to Submit

 Q: How do I submit information for an event?

-A: There are several ways to submit information: by email to firstname.lastname@example.org, in person to our offices at 120 N. E Street in downtown Exeter from 9 a.m. to noon, 1 p.m. to 5 p.m.
+A: There are several ways to submit information: by email to email@example.com, in person to our offices at 120 N. E Street in downtown Exeter from noon to 5 p.m.
 Monday through Friday, or by fax at (559) 592-4308.
-We are a weekly paper so information needs to be in by Monday prior to that week’s issue.
+We are a weekly paper, so information needs to be in by Friday at 5 p.m. prior to that week’s issue.
 We recommend turning in information at least two weeks before an event.
-Written submissions submitted by email should be in Word (doc) format and should not contain tables or all capital letters.
-Pictures by email should be in jpeg format and at least 175dpi.
+Written submissions by email should be in Word (.doc) or PDF (.pdf) format and should not contain tables or all capital letters.
+Pictures by email should be in JPEG (.jpg or .jpeg) format and at least 200 dpi.
 Pictures should be accompanied by caption information (Names, ages if kids, and activity in photo).
 You may also bring photos in to be scanned, but we recommend the photos be of significant quality.

 Q: What information should I include in my submission?

-A: Start with the five Ws (who, what, when, where, and why) then also be sure that the information includes a date, time, place, contact person and contact number and email.
-From that information we can gauge where the content should run.
+A: Start with the five Ws (who, what, when, where, and why) then also be sure that the information includes a date, time, place, contact person and contact number and email address; and (Internet commerce is here) if there is a web site, please provide the URL so that people can go there for information/buy tickets, etc. From that information we can gauge where the content should run.
 If you would like a reporter to follow up please indicate that as well (please see question below).
 If you would like to run an ad for your event call one of our advertising representatives at (559) 592-3171.

 Q: How do you choose which information gets written about in an article?

 A: Not all submitted information gets turned into an article written by a reporter.
-We tend to only do articles that pertain to our circulation area which covers local foothill communities, especially: Exeter, Farmersville, Lindsay, Strathmore and Woodlake.
+We tend to only do articles that pertain to our circulation area which covers local foothill communities, especially: Exeter, Farmersville, Lindsay, Strathmore and Woodlake, but we are also including Visalia now.
 We look at whether the content is timely (how soon it will happen), whether it needs a preview, review, or submitted content, and whether it is newsworthy.
 Newsworthy information is noteworthy, unique, and has an interesting story or angle to tell.
 Most information gets placed in our Community Calendar, or is run in a brief or article.